 Muscles worked: Transverse abdominis, lower rectus abdominis Level: Intermediate

-The hollow hold is isometric — no movement, just sustained contraction.
-Holding the ball overhead increases the lever arm, which means the lower abs have to work harder to keep the lower back against the floor.
+No movement just sustained contraction.
+Holding the ball overhead extends the lever arm, which forces the lower abs to work harder to keep the lower back against the floor.

 How to do it: